pi0neerpat/indexer-docker-compose/indexer-install/README.md

 <h1>Phase 1 Mission 1 - Setting up the Indexer Stack</h1>

+This tutorial is also available via my blog: https://patrickgallagher.dev/blog/2020/09/06/graph-indexer-phase1

 Hello Indexers, congrats on making it to Phase 1!
 Now its time to add some query handling & monetization tooling with two new additions- the indexer agent and indexer service.

 During Phase 0 it seemed like the hardware requirements were over-stated.
 Rather than continue to overpay for one large under-utilized server, I decided to downsize significantly ($20/mo compared to $160/mo), and set up Docker Swarm so I'm ready to scale up as needed.
 I compared performance before/after this transition, if you're interested in [seeing the results](../performance).
 Just be mindful that the phase 0 test harness is not good at approximating actual usage, since queries are duplicated, and thus the responses are cached.